FluxAugur/git-hooks/README.md

 Now this 2 hooks are enabled ( notice the 'E' at the beginning of the line ).
 Now I can disable one of them using:

-    $ git hooks -d db-import
+    $ git hooks -d post-checkout/db-import

-This will make git hooks search in the hooks folders a hook with name 'db-import' and disable it ( this means simply a chmod -x on the file ).
+This will make git hooks search in the hooks 'post-checkout' subfolders for a hook with name 'db-import' and disable it ( this means simply a chmod -x on the file ).
 Now this is wath you get:

     $ git hooks list